hadifalex/hadifalex/README.md

-- 👋 Hi, I’m Alexander Alampounti
+- 👋 Hi, I’m Alex Alampounti
 - 👀 I’m interested in atomic physics, neuroscience and biophysics
 - 🌱 I’m currently learning chaotic and non-linear dynamics
-- 💞️ I’m looking to collaborate on mathematica and python projects related to machine learning programs for behavioural dynamics of organisms.
-- 📫 How to reach me: hadifalex@protonmail.com

 <!---
 hadifalex/hadifalex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.